NSO-developer/nso-gitbook/accedian-skylight_rc/README-ned-settings.md

       Warning!
 This enables Man in the Middle attacks and should only be used for testing and troubleshooting.

+    - ssl hostname <string>

+      Device hostname/fqdn.
+Useful when SSL certificate CN verification fails because NSO uses IP address instead of hostname.
+Note: when accept-any = false and there is no connection/ssl/certificate defined, the NED will automatically fetch the server certificate.

     - ssl ciphers <union>

       Configure permitted ciphers to use when doing TLS handshake.
 Leave empty to use system